How to Become a More Effective Leader

 How many books do you think have been written on the topic of how to become a more effective leader?
 Hundreds?
 Thousands?
 Not to mention all the articles.
 A quick Google search on books on leadership came up with over 20 million results!

-There are all sorts of opinions and theories about what it takes to become a more effective leader, but there are a few leadership development fundamentals based upon leadership simulation assessment data that are common to all.
+There are all sorts of opinions and theories about what it takes to become a more effective leader, but there are a few leadership development fundamentals based upon leadership simulation assessment and action learning leadership development data that are common to all.

 4 Leadership Principles to Become a More Effective Leader